-We’re almost half the way through the year and 2019 certainly has the feeling of being a pivotal year, particularly for the intermediary sector, but let’s be honest also for the wider world and certainly in terms of the UK’s political and economic landscape.
+We’re almost half the way through the year and 2019 certainly has the feeling of being a pivotal year, particularly for the intermediary (mortgage advice) sector, but let’s be honest, also, for the wider world and certainly in terms of the UK’s political and economic landscape.

 Regulation undoubtedly shapes our marketplace – whether it starts off intending to or not – and we’ve seen already this year with the FCA’s Mortgages Market Study Final Report and the subsequent consultation paper on advice changes, that this is likely to be the overwhelming story for the mortgage sector in 2019.